 Marjorie Milner College is Australia’s longest operating floristry College with a wealth of experience dating back over 65 years.
 Nicole Gibson, head teacher of floristry, was awarded ACPET “Teacher of the Year” in 2012.
 Flower identification and flower care are part of every class to ensure your confidence in identifying flowers grows.

 Gregory Milner, the author of “Fresh Cut Flowers”, as a teacher at Marjorie Milner College will assist your learning.
 “Fresh Cut Flowers” is the ultimate handbook for florists, floral artists and anyone who loves cut flowers.
 It is also an informative resource for florists-in-training, brides who are planning their wedding flowers, and business owners who would like their offices decorated with floral arrangements.

 Topics such as cut flower life span, colour availability, growing conditions, and history are also covered.
-This book is available in College library or it can be purchased for $60.
+“Fresh Cut Flowers” is available in College library or it can be purchased for $60.

 College Based Student: